 Idaho Falls is a somewhat ethnically-diverse city.
 The people who call Idaho Falls home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Idaho Falls residents report their race to be White, followed by Native American.
+The greatest number of Idaho Falls residents report their race to be White, followed by Asian.
 Idaho Falls also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.54% of the city’s residents.
-Important ancestries of people in Idaho Falls include German, Irish, Danish, and Italian.
+People of Hispanic or Latino origin account for 12.79% of the city’s residents.
+Important ancestries of people in Idaho Falls include German, Irish, Scottish, and Danish.